 I would like to clarify this point, as couple of readers specifically asked for this.
 Microsoft PowerPoint doesn’t ship a macro recorder such as the one you’ll find in Word or Excel.
-Therefore, if you want to automate PowerPoint, you’ll need to create one manually using Visual Basic for applications (VBA), which is a relatively simple programming language used to extend Microsoft Office.
-That said, the process is not complicated , just follow along the instructions below.
+Therefore, if you want to automate PowerPoint, you’ll need to create your macro manually using Visual Basic for applications (VBA).
+VBA is a relatively simple programming language used by power users to extend Microsoft Office functionality.
+All that said, the process is not complicated , just follow along the instructions below.